bbrk24/Trilangle/README.md

 ### Numeric instructions

-Triagony has twelve numeric instructions that operate purely on the stack.
+Trilangle has twelve numeric instructions that operate purely on the stack.
 In no particular order, these are:

 - `+` (ADD): pop two numbers from the stack and push their sum.
 - `-` (SUB): pop two numbers from the stack and push their difference\*.